FritzViljoen/FritzViljoen.github.io/_posts/2019-06-15-cinderella-part-2.md

 This is how I went about it:

 ## Data collation and clean-up
 Housing listings for the city of Cape Town was collected from a well-liked property website, using a web scraper the data was collated in a batch of CSV files.
 The data was read with Python — Pandas as DataFrame objects.
 These DataFrames objects formed the backbone of the project.
-More on this can be found here.

 In the CSV files, we collected the property information for different regions in South Africa and saved them separately.
 For this specific client, using Pandas again, we call in the region of Cape Town, both the rental and sales listings.